Five researchers from the University feature in the top 2% most impactful academics globally, according to a study by Stanford University.

 - Dr Giovanni Moneta, Senior Lecturer in Psychology, whose research explores flow, creativity, metacognition, performance and quantitative psychology;

-- and Bal Virdee, Senior Professor and Director of the Centre for Communications Technology research group.
+- and Bal Virdee, Senior Professor and Director of the Centre for Communications Technology.

 Professor Bal Virdee commented that "this recognition places London Metropolitan University in the global map of excellence in research."